Kian121/Multinational-Retail-Data-Centralisation/README.md

 You should now be able to run the upload scripts to start the data centralisation process.
 This will intialise the data extraction and cleaning processes, after which the processed data will be uploaded in a central PostgreSQL database.

+## File Structure

+...

+data_cleaning.py: This file hosts the 'DataCleaning' class, which encompasses various methods dedicated to purifying and refining data derived from multiple sources.

+database_utils.py: In this script, you'll find the 'DatabaseConnector' class.
+Its primary role is to establish connections and facilitate data uploads to our database system.

+data_extraction.py: This script introduces the 'DataExtractor' class, a pivotal utility tool for retrieving data from a diverse array of sources.
+It includes functionalities for processing data from formats like CSV files, tapping into APIs, and accessing contents stored in an S3 bucket.

+Below is a summary of the steps taken in this projects construction.

 Step 1:

 Create a db_creds.yaml file containing the database credentials